luisrayas3/lu-c/README.md

 ```

 TODO: Why is the above better than many default args?
+ - More compact top-level definition?

 ### Is != or xor better?

  - xor is more clearly a boolean operator
  - != is more consistent with words -> "lazy" mental shortcut
  - != results in one less operator
+ - xor could be "oneof" in more than 2-argument case though, this actually can
+   be lazy, because if 2 are true, we can exit early.
+Is this useful?
+   Why 1-of-n and not m-of-n (e.g. exactly two true)?

 ```
 if (some_thing < 100 xor the_other_thing `hasQuality`) do {